-- VAT is a consumption tax that applies in all types of commercial activities such as the provision of services and the production & distribution of consumer goods.
+- VAT is a consumption tax that applies to all types of commercial activities such as the provision of services and the production & distribution of consumer goods.

-- VAT charged as a percentage of total price (5% will be applied in the UAE), so it’s clearly understandable to the various stages of production and distribution.
+- VAT is charged as a percentage of the total price (5% will be applied in the UAE), so it’s understandable for the various stages of production and distribution.
 It is a tax that is charged at each stage of the supply chain.

-- VAT is collected on a quarterly basis and it paid based on the information provided to the government via a VAT submission.
-During this period, all VAT invoiced to customers are aggregated to calculate the actual output tax and the input tax is calculated by total VAT charged by suppliers.
+- VAT is collected quarterly and is paid based on the information provided to the government via a VAT submission.
+During this period, all VAT invoiced to customers are aggregated to calculate the actual output tax, and the input tax is calculated by the total VAT charged by suppliers.
 The difference is ultimately paid to the government.